 Now that we know what problem management is, how does it work as a successful process?
 First of all, it’s not just about problem-solving.
 At the highest level, yes, problem management resolves problems.
 But it’s more about the entire life cycle of that problem.

 The process for problem management then is a structured way to manage problems in IT projects after they are first reported by users or service desk technicians.
 The problem management process can be broken down into these seven steps.

-To resolve a problem, first you have to identify it.
-This can be done several ways.
-One is that there’s a problem which is reported or one that has undergone an ongoing analysis.
-There are also event management tools that can automatically detect a problem, or you might get notification from a supplier.
+To resolve a problem, first, you have to identify it.
+This can be done in several ways.
+One is that there’s a problem that is reported or one that has undergone an ongoing analysis.
+There are also event management tools that can automatically detect a problem, or you might get a notification from a supplier.

 A problem can be defined as when the cause of the problem report remains uncertain.
 For example, an incident can occur and get resolved but then reoccur.
 The underlying cause for this recurrence is unclear.
 Sometimes a problem is a known problem, one that has occurred before and is part of an existing record.